ValentineFernandes/Food-Website/README.md

 </p>

-> Foodie is an online meal ordering website where customers may place orders for meal.
+> Foodie is an online meal ordering website where customers can place orders for meal.

+> It's a website that's compatible with mobile devices.